What Is a Health Services Manager? A Look at the Pros Who Keep Healthcare Facilities Humming

-Role of a health services manager
+The role of health services management

-Health services manager job duties
+What does a health services manager do?
+Common job duties

 - Following and maintaining records of budgets